Japan's LDP vows sharp defense budget hike, but public focus elsewhere

 “I just don’t see a public appetite for making the Self-Defense Forces a much larger force, compared with what they currently are, regardless of what the LDP promises,” Hornung said.

-In merely teasing the 2% figure, the party may also be giving itself room to maneuver after the Lower House election while using the number as a trial balloon to see how it resonates with the general public.
+In merely teasing the 2% figure, the party may also be giving itself room to maneuver after the Lower House election while using the number as a trial balloon to see how it resonates with the general public

 For now at least, experts say, the government is likely to continue signaling that it won’t back down on a longer-term goal of keeping defense budgets on an upward trajectory.